TonyPhipps/tech-notes/Products/Splunk/reports-alerts/daily-risk-score-spike.md

+Good for detecting Data Exfiltration, Command & Control (C2) beacons, or Dormant Malware that is slowly increasing its footprint.

 # Find Risk_Score Spikes from Daily Baseline (Single-Tenant Version)
 1. The Baseline Generator (Scheduled Report) (consider also making one for the field 'user')
   - Schedule: Daily (e.g., 01:00 AM) Time Range: Last 30 days (-30d@d to -1d@d) Action: Save results to a CSV Lookup.